-Aer Lingus flew five Irish emigrants home to Ireland for Christmas, and we still get misty-eyed thinking about it.
+Aer Lingus flew five Irish emigrants home to Ireland for Christmas in 2015, and we still get misty-eyed thinking about it.

 Tomás was going to be the only one of his siblings not home for Christmas.
 Niamh had never been home to Ireland since immigrating to the US over 10 years ago, and her daughter had never even seen her home country.
 Fintan was devastated that he wouldn’t be able to spend Christmas with his nephew, who is awaiting a lung transplant.

 This is where Aer Lingus, the Irish airline that’s been flying people home for the holidays since 1936, decided to step in.